spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     1. _spring.datasource.url_ - set the URL to your database instance.
 In the sample below we are connecting to a mysql `task` database on our local machine at port 3306.
     1. _spring.datasource.username_ - the user name to be used for the MySql database.
 In the sample below it is `root`
     1. _spring.datasource.password_ - the password to be used for the MySql database.
 In the sample below it is `password`
     1. _spring.datasource.driverClassName_ - The driver to use to connect to the MySql database.
-In the sample below it is `com.mysql.jdbc.Driver'
+In the sample below it is `com.mysql.jdbc.Driver`
     1. _spring.datasource.initialization-mode_ - initializes the database with the BILL_STATEMENTS and BILL_USAGE tables required for this app.
 In the sample below we state that we `always` want to do this.
 This will not overwrite the tables if they already exist.
     1. _spring.batch.initialize-schema_ - initializes the database with the tables required for Spring Batch.
 In the sample below we state that we `always` want to do this.
 This will not overwrite the tables if they already exist.

     ```bash
-    $ java -jar target/billrun-1.0.0.BUILD-SNAPSHOT.jar \
+    $ java -jar target/billrun-0.0.1-SNAPSHOT.jar \
     --spring.datasource.url=jdbc:mysql://localhost:3306/task?useSSL=false \
     --spring.datasource.username=root \
     --spring.datasource.password=password \